udacity/create-your-own-adventure/english/dance/bake-a-cake/bake-a-cake.md

 You've gotten hungry from all the dancing, so you decided to bake a cake.

+But first, you have to find a recipe.
+Now, where was I just thinking about cakes ...?

+You bake a moist cake.

-You tasted the cake.
+You taste the cake.
 Yummy!

 After eating a slice, you start to feel sleepy.